bao-project/bao-docs/source/security/index.rst

     preserved.

 T.MODIFICATION
-    An attacker writes an asset of which the property integrity shall be maintained.
+    An attacker modifies an asset of which the property integrity shall be maintained.

+T.UNAUTHORIZED_ACCESS
+    A subject may gain access to resources or system security management functions for which it is not authorized according to the :term:`PACV`.

 T.ADMIN_ERROR
-    An administrator may incorrectly install or configure the TOE (including the misapplication of the protections afforded by the PIFP), or install a corrupted TOE resulting in ineffective security mechanisms.
+    An administrator may incorrectly install or configure the system (including the misapplication of the protections afforded by the :term:`PACV`) or install a corrupted system resulting in ineffective security mechanisms.

 T.CONFIGURATION_INTEGRITY
-    The TOE may be placed in a configuration that is not consistent with that of the configuration vector due to the improper loading of the configuration vector or incorrect use of the configuration vector during TOE initialization.
+    The system may be placed in a configuration not consistent with the configuration vector due to improper loading or incorrect use of the configuration vector during TOE initialization.

 T.COVERT_CHANNEL_EXPLOIT
     An unauthorized information flow may occur between partitions as a result of covert channel exploitation.

 T.DENIAL_OF_SERVICE
-    A malicious subject may block others from system resources (e.g., system memory, persistent storage, and processing time) via a resource exhaustion attack.
+    A attacker may block others from system resources (e.g., system memory, persistent storage, and processing time) via a resource exhaustion attack.

 T.INCORRECT_CONFIG
-    The configuration vectors are not an accurate and complete description of the operational configuration of the TOE as used by an organization.
+    The configuration vectors are not an accurate and complete description of the operational configuration of the system as used by an organization.

 T.INSECURE_STATE
-    The TOE may be placed in an insecure state as a result of an erroneous initialization, halt, reconfiguration or restart, transition to maintenance mode, or as a result of an unsuccessful recovery from a system failure or discontinuity.
+    The system may be placed in an insecure state due to an erroneous initialization, halt, reconfiguration or restart, transition to maintenance mode, or an unsuccessful recovery from a system failure or discontinuity.

 T.POOR_DESIGN
-    Unintentional or intentional errors in requirements specification or design of the TOE may occur, leading to flaws that may be exploited by a malicious subject.
+    Unintentional or intentional errors in requirements specification, design, or implementation of the system may occur, leading to flaws that may be exploited by an attacker.

-T.UNAUTHORIZED_ACCESS
-    A subject may gain access to resources or TOE security management functions for which it is not authorized according to the TOE security policy.

 Assumptions
 -----------

 A.PHYSICAL
-    It is assumed that the non-IT environment provides the TOE with appropriate physical security commensurate with the value of the IT assets protected by the TOE.
+    It is assumed that the non-IT environment provides the system with appropriate physical security commensurate with the value of the IT assets protected by the system.

-A.SUBJECT_ALLOCATION
+A.RESOURCE_ALLOCATION
-    It is assumed that a properly trained trusted individual will create configuration vectors such that, for those partitions to which subjects are allocated, each partition is allocated one or more subjects (i.e., subjects with homogeneous access requirements, or subjects with heterogeneous access requirements) that are appropriate for the policy abstraction supported by the TOE.
+    It is assumed that a properly trained trusted individual will create configuration vectors that allocated resources to partitions such that it is possible to establish an access control policy over these resources (i.e., :term:`PACV`).

 A.TRUSTED_INDIVIDUAL
-    It is assumed that any individual allowed to perform procedures upon which the security of the TOE may depend is trusted with assurance commensurate with the value of the IT assets.
+    It is assumed that any individual allowed to perform procedures upon which the security of the system may depend is trusted with assurance commensurate with the value of the IT assets.

 A.HARDWARE
-    The underlying hardware, firmware and bootloader needed by BAO hypervisor to guarantee secure operation provide the necessary properties, are working correctly and have no undocumented or unintended security critical side effect on the functions of the TOE.
+    The underlying hardware, firmware and bootloader needed by BAO hypervisor to guarantee secure operation provide the necessary properties, are working correctly and have no undocumented or unintended security critical side effect on the system functions.